-The Eastern Cape is know for it’s scenic diversity and adventure.
-It is packed with raw beauty ranging from lush forests to arid dessert with exciting experiences in each region.
+The Eastern Cape is known for its scenic diversity and adventure.
+It is packed with raw beauty ranging from lush coastal forests to arid desert landscapes.

 Highlights of the Eastern Cape

 - Long sandy beaches at Kenton, Port St Alfred and St Francis Bay